-On the latest episode of the Mitchell Center Podcast, FARA DABHOIWALA describes the secret scandals behind the First Amendment, JOAN WALLACH SCOTT advocates for academic freedom, JAIME SETTLE examines the impact of social media on speech behavior, NEETI NAIR describes the dilemmas of free expression in India, former white nationalist DEREK BLACK describes what compelled him to renounce the hateful ideology of his family; while in a past episode, former ACLU president NADINE STROSSEN makes the case against censoring hate speech, and Mitchell Center postdoctoral fellow MATT SHAFER traces the history of the idea of violence.
+In episodes of the Mitchell Center Podcast, FARA DABHOIWALA describes the secret scandals behind the First Amendment, JOAN WALLACH SCOTT advocates for academic freedom, JAIME SETTLE examines the impact of social media on speech behavior, NEETI NAIR describes the dilemmas of free expression in India, former white nationalist DEREK BLACK describes what compelled him to renounce the hateful ideology of his family, and former ACLU president NADINE STROSSEN makes the case against censoring hate speech, and Mitchell Center postdoctoral fellow MATT SHAFER traces the history of the idea of violence.
 Listen to all episodes at mitchellcenter.libsyn.com.